jimurrito/Podmanix/README.md

 - Subuid/subgid range `100000–165535` (required for rootless Podman)
 - Lingering enabled so the user's systemd session persists after logout

-Services configured with `user = "root"` skip user creation and init entirely.
+Services configured with `user = "root"` skip user creation and rootless init entirely — the service runs with full root privileges.
+This is not recommended unless required.

 ## License